 Do you pre-visualize your images?
 Many photographers do.
-In fact, Ansel Adams introduced this concept about pre-visualizing an image in order to help convey one’s artistic vision and meaning about the subject photographed.
+In fact, Ansel Adams introduced this concept about pre-visualizing an image to help convey one’s artistic vision and meaning about the subject photographed.

 A lot of us refer to it casually as our “mind’s eye” but whatever you call it the concept is genuine.
 It’s what helps make the difference between taking a “snapshot” and a photograph which conveys meaning, emotion, and artistic creativity.

 As you compose or “frame” your image prior to clicking your shutter, you are in a sense visualizing your image.
 You are concerned about how it will look.
-Making sure a branch isn’t adversely sticking into the image causing distraction etc…however in this article I am actually talking about thinking of your image long before you’re even on location.
+Making sure a branch isn’t adversely sticking into the image causing distraction etc… However, in this article I am talking about thinking of your image long before you’re even on location.

-Often I think of an image I want to present long before I ever get the chance to take it.
+Often, I think of an image I want to present long before I ever get the chance to take it.
 The process then begins… where do I want to take it, when, how, the time of day, how I want the lighting, what time of year…color or black & white?
 I even think of how I want the print to be made.
-Whether it will look good as a vertical, horizontal or maybe a panoramic.
-I like black and white images, therefore I usually want a dramatic sky.
-This usually means I need to consider not only a local forecast but maybe even the time of year.
+Whether it will look good as a vertical, horizontal, or maybe a panoramic.
+I like black and white images; therefore, I usually want a dramatic sky.
+This usually means I need to consider not only a local forecast but even the time of year.
 Quite often I visualize the image months in advance!
 The image to the left is a prime example.
 Timing is everything!

-Fortunately, in this day and age, we have so many resources to make research is much easier and with great accuracy.
-Google Earth, GPS, the Internet itself has made our lives so much easier.
-The Naval Observatory’s astronomical data base is extremely valuable in determining when to be on location.
-The are even programs that will show you where shadows on mountain sides will fall in relation to your position.
+Fortunately, we have so many resources to make research much easier and with great accuracy.
+Google Earth, GPS, and the Internet itself have made our lives so much easier.
+The Naval Observatory’s astronomical database is extremely valuable in determining when to be on location.
+There are even programs that will show you where shadows on mountain sides will fall in relation to your position.
 It’s almost too easy!

-Well it’s a start anyway.
+Well, it’s a start anyway.
 Location familiarity and local knowledge, however, will never take a back seat to these resources, but in combination these tools are fantastic.
-I use a four-wheel drive truck, my home away from home when out in “nowhere land” and I am grateful of the fuel savings in addition to helping decide when and where to be with this fantastic technology.
+I use a four-wheel drive truck, my home away from home when out in “nowhere land” and I am grateful for the fuel savings in addition to helping decide when and where to be with this fantastic technology.